 However, the board is only responsible for hiring the CEO and establishing executive limitations.
 The CEO reports back to the board, but board meetings mainly focus on policy and executive-level performance.

 Generally speaking, some organizations find this model to be too restrictive, leaving the board disengaged.
 Therefore, the Policy Board Model ends up being the extreme opposite of the Traditional Model of Board Governance.

 3. Complementary Model of Board Governance

-The Executive Director has designated the title of CEO and is held accountable to the board for the implementation of overall management, which removes confusion about management responsibility that is present in other models of governance.
+The Executive Director has the title of CEO and is held accountable to the board for the implementation of overall management, which removes confusion about management responsibility present in other governance models.